Ju-On: The Grudge 2

 Ju-On: The Grudge 2 is a 2003 Japanese horror film and a sequel to Ju-On: The Grudge.
 The film was written and directed by Takashi Shimizu.
 It was released in Japan on August 23, 2003.

 The series follows a curse created by a murdered housewife in a house in Nerima.
 The curse falls on anyone who enters the house where the murders took place.
 Everyone connected to the house since has met a terrible fate.
 In the film, Keisuke, the director of a popular TV horror show, casts scream queen, Kyoko Harase, as a special guest to an episode set in the Nerima house.
 The curse begins to set on everyone involved in the filming, including Kyoko herself.

-Like all films in the series, the plot is told in anachronistic order, with parts frequently overlapping each other.
+Like all films in the series, the plot is told in a non-linear order, with parts frequently overlapping each other.

 Plot

-Like the rest of the Ju-On series, the film takes place over a period of time, and is told in a non-linear order as six overlapping vignettes.
+Like the rest of the Ju-On series, the film takes place over a period of time and is told in a non-linear order as six overlapping vignettes.
 The overarching plot involves the haunted house of the deceased Saeki family, whose brutal murders caused by Kayako Saeki's crush on another man led to the creation of a vengeful curse.
 Anyone who enters the house will eventually be consumed by the ghosts of the Saeki family.
 The vignettes are presented in the following order: Kyoko (京子), Tomoka (朋香), Megumi (恵), Keisuke (圭介), Chiharu (千春), and Kayako (伽椰子).
-The plot is told chronologically.
+The plot below is told chronologically.

-Pregnant film actress Kyoko Harase and her fiancé Masashi Ishikura drive home after Kyoko starred in a paranormal television show.
-Their car crashes when the ghost of Toshio Saeki appears.
-Masashi falls into a coma and Kyoko has a miscarriage.
-Kyoko encounters Toshio, who touches her stomach before disappearing, and she tells her mother that he must have been the spirit of her lost child.
-Three months later, Kyoko is shocked when a doctor announces she is three months pregnant.
-That night, Kyoko's mother dies after Toshio is spotted in their home.
-The cause of her pregnancy is revealed in the other vignettes.

-Kyoko joins the film crew to record an episode of the paranormal show at the Saeki house in Nerima, Tokyo.
+Pregnant film actress Kyoko Harase joins the film crew to record an episode of the paranormal show at the Saeki house in Nerima, Tokyo.
 The crew includes director Keisuke Okuni, ambitious host Tomoka Miura, and hair stylist Megumi Obayashi.
 The filming goes well aside from some technical glitches caused by Kayako.
-At their office, Keisuke falls asleep and fails to notice supernatural phenomena on the footage.
+At their office, Keisuke falls asleep and fails to notice supernatural phenomena in the footage.
 In the dressing room, Megumi is suddenly pinned to the floor, and a flashback reveals she is mirroring a dying Kayako.
 Kayako then kills Megumi.